 Professor Spracklen is the Editor-in-Chief of the International Journal of the Sociology of Leisure.

 Professor Spracklen was the Chair of the Leisure Studies Association from 2009 to 2013.
-He remains actively involved in the work of the Association. from 2014 Professor Spracklen has been the Vice-President of Research Committee 13 (Sociology of Leisure) of the International Sociological Association.
+He remains actively involved in the work of the Association. from 2014 Professor Spracklen has been the Vice-President then Secretary of Research Committee 13 (Sociology of Leisure) of the International Sociological Association.

 Professor Spracklen is the joint editor (with Professor Karen Fox) of a book series for Palgrave Macmillan: Leisure Studies in a Global Era.
 He also co-edits a series called Alternativity and Marginalization for Emerald.

 Professor Spracklen is also the author of a textbook on leisure, also published by Palgrave Macmillan: Leisure, Sports and Society (2013).